 There is a possible risk of allergic reaction and anaphylaxis, as there is with an foreign substance introduced to the body (5).

-There are no animal studies for safety, and the shot is listed as pregnancy category C by the FDA.
-This is generally an undesirable category for drugs during pregnancy.
 According to the package insert, “multiple studies have been performed that prove the safety and efficacy of RhoGAM in both the obstetrical and post transfusion settings (5).”

 As you can see, the shot is not without risks, and these must be weighed against the benefits when deciding if the shot is right for you.